oddy-boop/Edusync-git/src/supabase/policies.md

 -- --- Table: school_announcements ---
 ALTER TABLE public.school_announcements ENABLE ROW LEVEL SECURITY;
-DROP POLICY IF EXISTS "School members can access announcements in their school" ON public.school_announcements;
 CREATE POLICY "Authenticated can read announcements" ON public.school_announcements FOR SELECT TO authenticated USING (true);
 CREATE POLICY "Admins can manage announcements" ON public.school_announcements FOR ALL USING (is_school_admin()) WITH CHECK (is_school_admin());

 -- --- Table: school_fee_items ---
 ALTER TABLE public.school_fee_items ENABLE ROW LEVEL SECURITY;
-DROP POLICY IF EXISTS "School members can access fee items in their school" ON public.school_fee_items;
 CREATE POLICY "Authenticated can read fee items" ON public.school_fee_items FOR SELECT TO authenticated USING (true);
 CREATE POLICY "Admins can manage fee items" ON public.school_fee_items FOR ALL USING (is_school_admin()) WITH CHECK (is_school_admin());

 -- --- Table: fee_payments ---
 ALTER TABLE public.fee_payments ENABLE ROW LEVEL SECURITY;
-DROP POLICY IF EXISTS "School members can access payments in their school" ON public.fee_payments;
-DROP POLICY IF EXISTS "Service role can create payments" ON public.fee_payments;
 CREATE POLICY "Users can see their own payments, admins see all" ON public.fee_payments FOR SELECT TO authenticated USING (is_school_admin() OR (auth.uid() = (SELECT auth_user_id FROM public.students WHERE student_id_display = fee_payments.student_id_display LIMIT 1)));
 CREATE POLICY "Admins and service roles can create payments" ON public.fee_payments FOR INSERT WITH CHECK (is_school_admin() or (select auth.role()) = 'service_role');
 CREATE POLICY "Admins can manage payments" ON public.fee_payments FOR UPDATE USING (is_school_admin()); -- No one should delete payments generally